-The hood is shipped in knock-down form and must be field assembled.
+- 1. The hood is shipped in knock-down form and must be field assembled.
 The indoor coil access panel is used as the hood top while the hood sides, divider and filter are packaged together, attached to a metal support tray using plastic stretch wrap, and shipped in the return air compartment behind the indoor coil access panel.
-The hood assembly's metal tray is attached to the basepan and also attached to the damper using 2 plastic tie-wraps.
+The hood assembly's metal tray is attached to the basepan and also attached to the damper using two plastic tie-wraps. - 2.
+To gain access to the hood, remove the filter access panel.
+(See Fig. 10). - Locate the (2) screws holding the metal tray to the basepan and remove.
+Locate and cut the (2) plastic tie-wraps securing the assembly to the damper (see Fig. 11).
+Be careful to not damage any wiring or cut

-- 1. To gain access to the hood, remove the filter access panel.
-See Fig. 9. - Locate the (2) screws holding the metal tray to the basepan and remove.
-Locate and cut the (2) plastic tie-wraps securing the assembly to the damper.
-See Fig. 10.
-Be careful to not damage any wiring or cut tie-wraps securing any wiring. - Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in the Economizer Hood and 2-Position Hood section.
+- tie-wraps securing any wiring.
+The indoor coil access panel will be used as the top of the damper hood.
+Remove the screws along the sides and bottom of the indoor coil access panel. - Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in Economizer Hood Setup in the following section.

-Fig. 9 - Typical Access Panel Locations
+Fig. 10 - Typical Access Panel Locations

-Fig. 10 - Economizer Hood Parts Location
+Fig. 11 - Economizer Hood Package Location